 The Perfect Breakfast Spot – Maple Street Biscuit Company

-Known for it’s comfort food with a twist, Maple Street Biscuit Company is making a splash throughout the south!
+Known for its comfort food with a twist, Maple Street Biscuit Company is making a splash throughout the South!
 Open for breakfast through lunch, this amazing foodie stop includes signature biscuits with an array of toppings.
 I recommend the Cinnamon Pecan Biscuit with Icing for a twist on a cinnamon roll or the savory Asiago and Bacon Waffle.
 Another favorite is their Sunshine in the Garden entree with maple meatballs (pictured below).
 Find locations here.

 Food for the Soul at Gilbert’s Hot Chicken, Fish & Shrimp

 You can’t miss lunch at Kenny Gilbert’s New Hot Chicken, Fish & Shrimp restaurant right on the water.
 Kenny Gilbert is best known for his appearance on “Top Chef” season seven.
 His brilliant career includes appearances on the “Today Show” and “CBS Saturday Morning” in addition to “Beat Bobby Flay” where he won!
 This humble, country boy loves to cook!
 Now an owner of four restaurants in the area, Gilbert’s Hot Chicken, Fish & Shrimp offers hot or not varieties of southern cuisine.
 The BLT Biscuit sandwich is a guest favorite.
 I highly recommend the Mac & Cheese – you won’t be disappointed!
 (Both dishes are pictured below) The Bourbon Pecan Pie is a nice way to finish an amazing meal at Gilbert’s too!
-Afterwards head upstairs to see the stunning beach views from Gilbert’s Southern Kitchen + Bar restaurant.
+Afterward, head upstairs to see the stunning beach views from Gilbert’s Southern Kitchen + Bar restaurant.

 Award-Winning Dinner at Ocean 60